The LEAP/POLS Internship & "City Fellows"

-The Political Science Internship Program has placed more than 250 students in professional positions over the past ten years.
+The LEAP/Political Science Internship Program has placed more than 300 students in professional positions over the past 15 years.
 The department offers placements in government offices, non-profits, private businesses, law offices, and other occupations pertaining to the civic, political, and legal world.
+Our new "City Fellows" is designed to build upon that success by further enriching the internship process.
+Students are encouraged to apply for both programs, if interested.

 Application & Selection Process